 The Hokkaido region and its main city of Sapporo, are arguably the most famous and popular when it comes to all that is winter.

-The Sapporo Yuki Matsuri (Sapporo Snow Festival) takes place in February every year, over the span of 7 days.
+The Sapporo Yuki Matsuri (Sapporo Snow Festival) takes place in February every year, over seven days.
 It's the largest winter festival in Japan, and one of the most attended ones among all Japanese festivals.

-During the festival, the large Odori Park is the stage of tens of snow and ice sculptures, some of which so massive in size that resemble actual buildings.
-The best time to enjoy the sculpture is in the evening, when they are complemented by beautiful lights.
+During the festival, the vast Odori Park is the stage of tens of snow and ice sculptures, some of which so massive in size that resemble actual buildings.
+The best time to enjoy the sculptures is in the evening when beautiful lights complement them.

 The festival also sets up areas for bob sliding and other snow activities.
-All of this is accompanied by a plethora of amazing street food and drinks.
+All of this is accompanied by a plethora of fantastic street food and drinks.

 3. Hokkaido - Otaru